The South Dakota Capitol building in Pierre. (Seth Tupper/SD Searchlight)

 Candidates requesting a recount must submit a petition to their county auditor within three days following the state canvass.
 That’s scheduled to convene November 15.
 Upon the filing of a petition, recounts must be completed within 14 days.

 South Dakota Searchlight has reached out to the candidates with potential recounts.
-None immediately returned messages seeking comment.
+Ralph Lyon will not request a recount.
+The other two candidates did not immediately returned messages seeking comment.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.
 Please see our republishing guidelines for use of photos and graphics.